Let food be thy medicine and thy medicine be thy food.

 Dr. Klodas and Dr. Collins are also aligned with our own partner, Dr. Mark Rosenbloom MD, and his philosophy of needing more optimization experts to go beyond reaching the “average health” requirement that is established for doctors and patients.
 (For further reading, click here.)

-One more bonus for a healthy food “prescription” is actually the money it would save for all parties involved.
+One more bonus for a healthy food as medicine “prescription” is actually the money it would save for all parties involved.
 According to a report by the IMS Institute for Health Informatics in 2014, doctors prescribed $374 billion worth of pharmaceuticals — an all-time high.
 Given that the numbers for heart disease, diabetes, and obesity are all on the rise, the amount for pharmaceuticals will likely follow.

 The irony is that though pharmaceuticals may help your cholesterol numbers, it may also cause other problems or side effects that are just as damaging to your health.
 For instance: an increased risk of diabetes.